Chemical engineering is the practice of developing economic ways of using materials and energy for the benefit of humankind.

 U.S. Department of Labor predicts a 9% increase in jobs in chemical engineering from 2020 to 2030 (faster than the average for engineering)

-Flexible Curriculum - Allows for students to concentrate in consumer products and cosmetic engineering, processing of novel materials or biopharmaceuticalengineeringor minor in environmental engineering.
+Flexible Curriculum: Allows students to concentrate in either consumer products and cosmetic engineering, processing of novel materials, or biopharmaceutical engineering or a minor in environmental engineering.

 Professional Development - Graduates from our program are highly sought by employers because they are experienced problem solvers and have strong analytical, management, and communication skills.

 If you’re looking for an outstanding program, excellent teachers, a caring environment, small classes, a strong alumni network, a wide range of career opportunities and long-lasting friendships, you belong at Manhattan College.

 Our mission is to prepare engineers with strong technical, communication, teamwork, and interpersonal skills, while incorporating the Lasallian Heritage of Manhattan College.
 This mission enables our graduates to pursue wide-ranging career paths in chemical and related industries, advanced graduate studies, and to engage in lifelong learning.

 At Manhattan College, the chemical engineering major is designed to develop your fundamental engineering skills as well as the communication skills and ethical tools to make you an effective professional.

 At Manhattan College, the graduate program in chemical engineering is designed to advance your engineering skills as well as the communication skills and ethical tools to make you an effective professional.

 Within the undergraduate program, chemical engineering students at Manhattan have four technical electives in their senior year.
 This allows them to focus their studies in one of the following areas:

 Concentration in Biopharmaceutical Engineering: This program prepares students for various career pathways within the biopharmaceutical industry, including formulation and development of drugs and therapeutics, as well and processing and manufacturing of biopharma products.